sabifo4/sabifo4.github.io/01_about.md

       Overview of the work carried out at dos Reis lab and a hands-on tutorial on how to generate a molecular alignment, estimate a molecular tree, and process morphometrics data.

    * **Bayesian estimation of species divergence times using GMM data** *(Nov 2020)*
-      Talk at the CLOE seminar organised by UCL.
+      Talk at the CLOE Joint Group Meeting organised by UCL.

    * **Estimating the divergence of dire wolves from their common ancestor with living canids using a Bayesian dating approach** *(Jun 2021 | Evolution 2021 online conference, talk)*
       Talk at the Virtual Evolution 2021 conference.

+   * **A Bayesian approach to estimate species divergence times using geometric morphometrics data** *(Jun 2021)*
+      Talk as part of the seminars organised by the Palaebiology Research group at University of Bristol.

 #### *Academic course 2021/2022*

    * **NERC DTP induction at QMUL** *(Nov 2021)*
       Overview of the work carried out at dos Reis lab and a hands-on tutorial on how to generate a molecular alignment, estimate a molecular tree, and process morphometrics data.

+   * **Breaking down the steps in Bayesian phylogenomic dating** *(Nov 2021)*
+      Talk as part of the seminars organised by Instituto de Ciencias Matmáticas at CSIC.

    * **Phylogenomics course** *(Dec 2021)*
       Workshop organised by Physalia where I taught the practical sessions of Bayesian inference analyses.
 See resources [here](https://github.com/sabifo4/BayesianInference_practicals).